Materiality 4

 Supplier Evaluation

-We conduct Audits of existing suppliers twice a year to understand the actual status of existing suppliers and to identify risks.
-The audit items are reviewed on a caseby-case basis and are mainly in the five categories of “development,” “quality,” “logistics and trade,” “corporate stance” and “sustainability (items addressing environmental and social issues)” (46 items in total).
-431 suppliers were audited in the second half of FY2022.
+We conduct audits of existing suppliers twice a year to understand the actual status of existing suppliers and to identify risks.
+The audit items are reviewed on a case-by-case basis and are mainly in the five categories of “development,” “quality,” “logistics and trade,” “corporate stance” and “sustainability (items addressing social issues, including environmental issues and human rights violations).”In FY2023, seven new items were added to the “Sustainability” category of evaluation items, for a total of 53 items.
+443 suppliers were audited in the second half of FY2023.

 Communication and dialogue with suppliers